 Across industries, companies understand that technology is now crucial to their success, as well as a key driver of competitive edge.
 Innovation strategies and digital implementations feature heavily in many internal discussions, often accompanied by the fear of being left behind.
 At the same time, it isn’t easy to know where to start when it comes to choosing the right technology.
 Moving forward can provoke as much anxiety as doing nothing.

-This the dilemma faced by organizations of all sizes across the globe.
-They know they need to do something with technology, but they don’t always know what.
+This the dilemma faced by organizations of all sizes across the globe, especially since COVID-19 has changed businesses forever.
+Companies know they need to do something with technology, but they don’t always know what.

 The key to selecting a digital solution that works for your needs and goals is simply this: Get beyond the buzzwords and focus on what will truly bring you business value.
 We call this approach pragmatic innovation.